 Threat model analysis

-This document provides an analysis of the various security threats and possible mitigations that could affect the Mithril network and its participants.
+This document provides an analysis of various security threats and possible mitigations affecting the Mithril network and its participants.
+It adopts an adversarial mindset, analyzing the system from an attacker's perspective.

 System analysis